В России появились два беспилотника-гидрографа «Калан» для изучения водоемов

 The Government of the Sakhalin Region provided a grant of more than 1 million rubles for the implementation of this educational and technical project.

-The floating drone was developed in Korsakov by the pupils of the Technical Creativity Center "Technosphere" under the guidance of the director Alexander Pyrkov.
+The floating drone was developed in Korsakov by students of the Tekhnosfera Center for Technical Creativity of Youth under the leadership of Director Alexander Pyrkov.

 Any equipment can be installed on the "Kalan", developed and assembled by students and schoolchildren.